In January of 2011, Google’s Matt Cutts published a blog post on the Official Google Blog, titled Google search and search engine spam, which told us:

 Alex Franz joined her in authoring a number of papers for Google and in patents as well.
 These are a couple of people who were involved in some pretty impactful developments at Google.
 Having their names as the inventors of this patent shows a level of seriousness about it.

-The patent shows at the very least that the idea of using advertising information for particular queries and particular pages was something that Google thought seriously about, and dedicated the time of a couple of their top notch researchers towards, even if displaying ads at Google or buying Google ads never helped a site’s rankings at Google.
+The patent shows at the very least that the idea of using advertising information for particular queries and particular pages was something that Google thought seriously about, and dedicated the time of a couple of their top-notch researchers towards, even if displaying ads at Google or buying Google ads never helped a site’s rankings at Google.

-It’s quite possible that advertising information could have helped the Google of 2003 understand the content of pages better.
+That advertising information could have helped the Google of 2003 understand the content of pages better.